 A Sacred Valley full of surprises

-The following day, we travel to the Inca Sacred Valley which I have to said is extremely beautiful, so we went to visit some villages, interact with the locals at the artisan open market.
-During the Inca period, the Sacred Valley was important for its fertility and grown of corn to make ‘chicha’.
-The golden fermented crop, still important in the villages and you can tried chicha so after few of those brews you will feel more happier.
+The following day, we travel to the Inca Sacred Valley, which I have to say is extremely beautiful, so we went to visit some villages, interact with the locals at the artisan open market.
+During the Inca period, the Sacred Valley was essential for its fertility and grown of corn to make ‘chicha’.
+The golden fermented crop, still relevant in the villages and you can try chicha so after a few of those brews you will feel happier.

-We have also an interesting time meeting locals at a location named ‘Chinchero’ a charming small village full of artisans and farmers.
-I found out that each village stamp their own design on their hand made textile or artcraft thus, it will be not the same art from village to village.
+We also have an exciting time meeting locals at a location named ‘Chinchero’, a charming small village full of artisans and farmers.
+I found out that each town stamps their design on their hand made textile or artcraft.
+Thus, it will be not the same art from village to village.

-At the end of our tour we went to a place called ‘Ollantaytambo’ a village with an outstanding past because in situ exist an Inca temple carrying the same name of the village.
+At the end of our tour, we went to a place called ‘Ollantaytambo’, a village with an outstanding past because in situ exist an Inca temple carrying the same name as the village.
 Ollantaytambo fortress will make you think twice on the type of engineering the Incas used to bring up such huge stones.
-Kelly and myself couldn’t comprehend how the Incas master such grade of achievement without getting any machinery aid.
+Kelly and I couldn’t comprehend how the Incas master such grade of achievement without getting any machinery aid.
 Fine wall stone made, water fountains, irrigations system, their architects were cautious in placing all of this polish stones in perfect order.
 The Incas wanted to preserve at all the times a harmony with nature so their buildings will not contrast with it.

-After exploring Ollantaytambo, our guide take us to ‘Maras’ and ‘Moray’ being the first an open salt field mine from which the locals are getting this element.
-The salt fields are a beautiful scenery to watch as their white salt fields can reflect the blue andean sky.
-Later on we went nearby to Moray site which contains unusual Inca ruins, mostly consisting of several terraced circular depressions at approx 30 m (98 ft) deep.
+After exploring Ollantaytambo, our guide takes us to ‘Maras’ and ‘Moray’ being the first an open salt field mine from which the locals are getting this element.
+The salt fields are beautiful scenery to watch as their white salt fields can reflect the blue Andean sky.
+Later on, we went nearby to Moray site which contains unusual Inca ruins, mostly consisting of several terraced circular depressions at approx 30 m (98 ft) deep.
 As with many other Inca sites, it also has an irrigation system.
-The first theory in place is that the circles were used as a experimental farming because the temperature inside the circles are changing gradually from top to bottom.
+The first theory in place is that the circles were used as experimental farming because the temperature inside the circles is changing gradually from top to bottom.

-As we were going back to our hotel in Cusco, my brain stuck on the process of assimilating all the information i witness during my trip.
-All I know, about this culture during my school age it has been paid off meanwhile travelling around this land.
-So far, I have been very pleased with the all organisation and care I been provided during my tour and we are more than excited for the coming day.
+As we were going back to our hotel in Cusco, my brain stuck on the process of assimilating all the information I witness during my trip.
+All I know, about this culture during my school-age it has been paid off, meanwhile traveling around this land.
+So far, I have been delighted with the organization and care I during my tour, and we are more than excited for the coming day.